Developer Guide

-Best Sports Odds API for Developers (2026)
+Best Sports Betting & Odds API for Developers (2026)

-The best sports odds API for developers in 2026 is SharpAPI.
-It offers the strongest developer experience of any odds API: a first-party TypeScript SDK with full IntelliSense, comprehensive documentation, a generous free tier (12 req/min, no credit card), SSE streaming for real-time updates, and built-in +EV detection.
-Time-to-first-request is under 5 minutes.
-The Odds API is a solid REST-based alternative with a smaller free tier.
-OddsBlaze offers fast data but lacks documentation depth.
-Sportradar is enterprise-only with no self-service access.
+The best sports betting API and odds API for developers in 2026 is SharpAPI.
+It ships the strongest developer experience of any sports betting data API provider: a first-party TypeScript SDK with full IntelliSense, comprehensive documentation, and a free tier at 12 req/min with no credit card.

 Developer Experience Checklist